stretchr/gorc/README.md

 Before installation, please ensure that your GOPATH is [set properly](http://golang.org/doc/code.html#tmp_2).

-To install gort, use `go get`:
+To install gorc, use `go get`:

-    go get github.com/stretchrcom/gort
+    go get github.com/stretchrcom/gorc

-`go install` should install gort to $GOPATH/bin.
+`go install` should install gorc to $GOPATH/bin.
 In some cases, go will not use $GOPATH, and instead attempts to install to $GOBIN.
-If this happens, you can grant it permission to do so, or simply build and copy gort to $GOPATH/bin manually.
+If this happens, you can grant it permission to do so, or simply build and copy gorc to $GOPATH/bin manually.

 Usage
 =====

-Using gort is easy.
+Using gorc is easy.
 Just execute:

-	gort
+	gorc
 or

-	gort test
+	gorc test

-gort will recurse the directory structure and run `go test -i` & `go test` for each directory that contains tests.
+gorc will recurse the directory structure and run `go test -i` & `go test` for each directory that contains tests.

 If there is a directory that contains tests you don't wish to run, simply exclude it:

-	gort exclude testify
+	gorc exclude testify

 Now, when you run tests, the directory "testify" will not be recursed, and no tests inside it or its subdirectories will be run.

-gort has some more commands that are not listed here.
+gorc has some more commands that are not listed here.
 To see them all, run:

-	gort help
+	gorc help

 ------